simplysh/enso/README.md

 ## What is enso?

-Enso is a templating engine written in TypeScript.
-It is heavily inspired by handlebars, but unlike more general purpose templating engines, which strive to be language agnostic, enso works solely with JavaScript expressions.
+enso is a templating engine written in TypeScript.
+It is heavily inspired by Handlebars, but unlike more general purpose templating engines, which strive to be language agnostic, enso works solely with JavaScript expressions.

 This means that any JavaScript expression can be used as an interpolated value: